isomerpages/imda-tradetrust/_solution/How It Works.md

 a document, no matter how many hands it had passed through before, that it hadn’t been tampered with since it was created.</p>
 <h4><strong>Trade Compliance Use Case with Verifiable Document</strong></h4>
-<p>Documents such as the Certificate of Origin where the provenance and authenticity
+<p>Observe the transformation brought about by the use of TradeTrust-enabled
-of the document can be easily verified by any party independently just with an internet access.</p>
+solutions when dealing with verifiable documents such as the Certificate of Origin, where the provenance and authenticity of the document can be easily verified by any party independently just with an internet access or through automation.</p>
 <p></p>
 <div class="isomer-image-wrapper">
 <img style="width: 100%" height="auto" width="100%" alt="VERIFIABLE DOCUMENTS’ INTEROPERABILITY" src="/images/Verifiable_Doc_Use_Case.png">